jbubriski/arcane-adventures/_posts/2024/2024-03-14-golem-guard-shield.md

 ---

 <div class="read-aloud">
     The knight pressed their advantage and raised their long sword in a high stance, ready to bring it down upon Mabel who was scurying backwards along the ground.
-As the knight got close Mabel raised the shield which let out a forceful blast from the front.
+As the knight drew near Mabel raised the shield which let out a forceful blast from the front.
 </div>

 <!--more-->